nextensio/docs/content/en/Configurations/policies/_index.md

 ##### Key things to remember
 ```
 route_tag : where result of policy should be returned
-input.host : Target host ID for user
+input.host : Target app ID for user
 input.user.<attribute-name> : User attribute
-data.hosts[i].host : Host ID from a record in the reference data
+data.hosts[i].host : App ID from a record in the reference data
-data.hosts[i].routeattrs[j].<attribute-name> : An attribute in a host ID route attributes record in the reference data
+data.hosts[i].routeattrs[j].<attribute-name> : An attribute in a app ID route attributes record in the reference data
 ```

 ### Trace Policy